astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 $-1$ is of course also invarient across reference frames, and therefore also a Lorentz scalar, as the size of a four vector must be.

+It can be interesting to think about this four vector in the context of spacetime hyperbolic rotations as explained in {numref}`sechyperot`.
+The magnitude of the beta four vector is $-1$.
+That is its size, which must maintain the same value through Lorentz transformations into reference frames in relative motion.
+For an object at rest, we would say its velocity is zero, but the four-velocity must still have a size of $-1$, so it has a time component of $i$.
+As you "boost" into a moving reference frame, the object gains velocity through space, but to maintain the same size, it must also gain velocity in time, and the Lorentz factor $\gamma$ ensures that the total size remains the same.
+The speed limit of the universe, $\beta=1$ is set by the demand that the size of the velocity four-vector remain $-1$, no matter how far you rotate it through hyperbolic space time.
+Thinking of changing speed as a rotation is also helpful in understanding what happens to velocities when you consider them from the point of view of a relatively moving frame of reference, as explored in the next section.

 ## Addition of Velocities